Corona and Plasma Treatment Processes

 Many materials have insufficient surface energy for printing and bonding applications.
 Polypropylene and polyethylene are prime examples.
 These materials have many useful properties, which make them materials of choice, however, their poor wettability creates severe limitations.

-Bond strength between media and substrates relies on one specific property: surface energy or tension.
+Bond strength between media and substrates relies on one specific property: surface energy or surface tension.
 Surface tension is measured in dyne/cm (mili N/m) and is the deciding factor on how well a liquid adheres to a surface.
 For a proper bond to exist between a liquid and a surface, the substrate’s surface tension must exceed the liquid’s surface tension energy by 2-10 dyne/cm.
 The higher the surface tension of the substrate in relation to the liquid, the better its ‘wettability’.
-For more information regarding dyne levels and substrates please see the chart Necessary Dyne Levels.
+For more information regarding dyne levels and specific substrates please see the chart Necessary Dyne Levels.

 3DT has a broad line of systems to overcome the bonding difficulties of plastics, rubber, glass, metal and more.
 View an introduction to our product line designed for many common surface treatment applications here.
 All systems can be customized for your needs.